sanjeevmagoo/Call-for-Code-Infosys-2020/README.md

 To test Whatsapp integration
   1. Save +1(415)523-8886 to your phone Book.
   2. Open Whatsapp
-  3. Send hi
+  3. message "join cattle-lungs" to the above number once you have saved the contact.
+This is logical name for our application with Twillo
+  4. Send hi to test it.
+You should get response "Hello there!"
-  4. Send "daily confirmed cases"
+  5. Send "daily confirmed cases"
-  5. Send "total recovered"
+  6. Send "total recovered"
+  7. Try these phrases - Daily confirmed cases, daily deceased, daily recovered, total confirmed cases, total deceased, total recovered

 ![Whatsapp and Alexa Integration](https://github.com/sanjeevmagoo/Call-for-Code-Infosys-Bend-The-Curve-Team/blob/master/WhatsApp-Alexa.jpeg)